EB-WildEye/PolynomApp_Android/README.md

 # PolynomApp_Android

 PolynomApp is an Android application that allows users to manage and work with polynomial functions.
-Users can add, view, and manipulate polynomial expressions, making it a handy tool for students and educators alike.
+Users can add, view, save & delete polynomial expressions, making it a handy tool for students and educators alike.

 ## Features